marchandd/term_x11shared_sudoers_firefox/README.md

 When you access to container firefox is launched automatically.

-:computer: firefox (if you have closed firefox windows and you want to reload it)
+But if you have closed firefox windows and you want to reload it:

+:computer: firefox

 ## Explanations